-The World Health Organization (WHO) has reported Vaccine-Derived Polio Virus (Type 1) cases in parts of PNG.
-The National Department of Health (NDOH), supported by WHO, are undertaking contact tracing and testing, strengthened disease surveillance and polio vaccination of children across the country.
+In 2018 the World Health Organization (WHO) has reported Vaccine-Derived Polio Virus (Type 1) cases in parts of PNG.
+A national vaccination campaign is ongoing.
 Check that you're vaccinated against polio.

 Tuberculosis is common.
 Drug-resistant strains of tuberculosis are present, including in Port Moresby.
 Cases of extensively drug-resistant tuberculosis have been detected in Western Province and Port Moresby.
 Children under five years of age and people with medical conditions that affect their immune system may be at a greater risk of tuberculosis.

 - If you suspect you have tuberculosis, seek immediate medical treatment.

 The HIV/AIDS infection rate is high.
 Other sexually transmitted diseases are prevalent.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.